 The second phase will involve the installation of nine additional gensets with a combined capacity of 75MW, additional barges, gas extraction and treatment facilities as well as submerged pipelines.

 Benefits of KivuWatt project

 The project will mitigate the dangers associated with the release of CH₄ and CO₂ from the lake, as well as providing an environment-friendly and sustainable source of power generation.
 It will decrease the country’s use of diesel to generate electricity, reduce electricity costs and enable the country to achieve its target of reaching 563MW of installed power capacity by 2017.

 As of 2011, Rwanda has an electrification rate of just 9% and 68.4MW of installed capacity.
 The KivuWatt project will provide power to 30 village electricity systems.
 It is also expected to generate approximately 200 construction jobs and 60 permanent jobs.

 Kivuwatt power purchase agreement

-The output from phase one will be sold to Ruanda’s Energy, Water and Sanitation Authority (EWSA), under a 25-year power purchase agreement.
+The output from the first phase will be sold to Rwanda’s Energy, Water and Sanitation Authority (EWSA) under a 25-year power purchase agreement.

 Financing Rwanda’s methane-based energy project

-In August 2011, a $91.5m loan for phase one was provided by Emerging Africa Infrastructure Fund (EAIF, $25m), FMO (the entrepreneurial development bank of the Netherlands, $31.5m), the African Development Bank ($25m) and the Belgian Development Bank ($10m).
+In August 2011, a $91.5m loan for the first phase was provided by Emerging Africa Infrastructure Fund (EAIF, $25m), FMO (the entrepreneurial development bank of the Netherlands, $31.5m), the African Development Bank ($25m) and the Belgian Development Bank ($10m).